slimjs/slim.js/README.md

 ## It's fast.
 Very fast.

 Super fast.
 It leverages the native browser's API to manipulate DOM using templates, with custom directives.
-Imagine vue or angular's strctured tempaltes combined with react's ease of use - combined, faster and lighter.
+Imagine vue or angular's strctured templates combined with react's ease of use - combined, faster and lighter.

 ## What's the difference?
 Why slim.js?